answoals11/ReactProject/README.md

 ## File Info

 This project is largely divided into components folder and container folder, And I used the structure of spa.
+Export at once to index.js files to reduce file complexity and make it easy to see.

 ### `components Folder`